Voyage of the Damned (Doctor Who): Casting

 Clive Swift and Geoffrey Palmer have had previous roles in Doctor Who.
 Swift portrayed Jobel in Revelation of the Daleks (1985), while Palmer played Undersecretary Masters in Doctor Who and the Silurians (1970), and the Administrator in The Mutants (1972).
 Jessica Martin had played Mags in The Greatest Show in the Galaxy (1988–89).
 In addition, Bernard Cribbins played Tom Campbell in Daleks' Invasion Earth 2150 A.D., the second Doctor Who feature-film adaptation starring Peter Cushing as well as Arnold Korns in the audio play Horror of Glam Rock.
 Colin McFarlane, who provided the voices of the Heavenly Host for the episode, went on to play General Pierce in Torchwood: Children of Earth (2009), before later reappearing in Doctor Who as Moran in "Under the Lake".
+Russell Tovey plays Midshipman Frame, a role he would briefly reprised in The End of Time.
+Tovey and McFarlane would appeared in The War Between the Land and the Sea (2025) in which Tovey played Barclay Pierre-Dupont and McFarlane reprised General Pierce from Torchwood: Children of Earth.

 Jimmy Vee had previously played aliens in "The End of the World" and "Aliens of London" (2005), and would later play other aliens in "The End of Time" (2009–10) and "The Caretaker" (2014).